mohammadshadan/MarketingAnalytics/R for Marketing Research and Analytics/3. Advanced Marketing Applications/Advanced_Marketing_Applications.md

 There are three important caveats in interpreting perceptual maps.

-- First, you must choose the level and type of aggregation carefully.We demonstrated the maps using mean rating by brand, but depending on the data and question at hand, it might be more suitable to use median (for ordinal data) or even modal response (for categorical data).
+- First, you must choose the level and type of aggregation carefully.
+We demonstrated the maps using mean rating by brand, but depending on the data and question at hand, it might be more suitable to use median (for ordinal data) or even modal response (for categorical data).

 - Second, the relationships are strictly relative to the product category and the brands and adjectives that are tested.